khuyentran1401/Data-science/nlp/linkedin_analysis/README.md

 As an active user on LinkedIn with more than 500 connections, I was curious about the statistics of people in my network as well as the messages I received over the last 2 years.

-What is good about analyzing LinkedIn data?
-Well, if you are optimizing your LinkedIn profile for job opportunities, why not use available data as your tool?

 In [this article](https://towardsdatascience.com/sentiment-analysis-of-linkedin-messages-3bb152307f84), I combine visualization and natural language processing to analyze my network and messages.